bstefanescu/reqz/README.md

 ### The minimal request

-A minimal reuqest file is a regular HTTP request composed from:
+A minimal request file is a regular HTTP request composed from:
 - A HTTP request line: `GET https://my.server.com/path`
 - One or more optional lines to specify the HTTP headers to send.
 The headers must not be separated by empty lines.
 - An optional body separated by an empty line from the request or request header lines.